Infosim/stablenet_grafana_datasource/stablenet-grafana-plugin/README_DEVELOPERS.md

 3. Much data may not be needed by the client but is sent to it nonetheless (overfetching).

 To address these downsides we use a Go backend plugin.
 Now, the whenever the browser needs data, it issues a request to the Grafana server.
-The Grafana server *internally* starts the backend plugin and passes the request to from the browser to the plugin as well as encrypted data such as the StableNet® password.
-The plugin then communicates with the StableNet® server, fetches and transforms the data and gives the data back to the Grafana server parent process, which sends it to the browser.
+The Grafana server *internally* starts the backend plugin and passes the request from the browser to the plugin as well as encrypted data such as the StableNet® password.
+The plugin then communicates with the StableNet® server, fetches and transforms the data and gives the data back to the Grafana server parent process, the StableNet® server, fetches and transforms the data and gives the data back to the Grafana server parent process, which sends it to the browser.